bastienwirtz/homer/docs/development.md

 If you want to contribute to Homer, please read the [contributing guidelines](https://github.com/bastienwirtz/homer/blob/main/CONTRIBUTING.md) first.

+## Local development config

+When developing locally, put your `config.yml` file at `public/assets/config.yml`.
+The config file is included in the `.gitignore`

+## Serve locally

 ```sh
 # Using yarn (recommended)
 yarn install